 Use Habits Instead of Willpower

-So if we only use willpower in times of emergency, what do we need to do the rest of the time to lose weight?
+So if we only use willpower in times of emergency, what do we need to do the rest of the time to get healthy and lose weight?

 Roy Baumeister, author of Willpower says: